klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/startup-the-scn.md

 # Startup the Service Chain

-Depending your installation type, you can operate `kscn` like below different ways.
-You can start/stop the Klaytn service with the following `systemctl`  or `kscnd` command.
+Depending on your installation type, you can start/stop the Klaytn service with the following `systemctl`  or `kscnd` command.

 **start**